BigData-Team8/Italian-Cuisine/README.md

 Italian Cuisine & Regional Clusters: A Big Data System from data collection to end-user recommendations

-Go to the wiki section for the complete documentation.
+Go to the [Wiki](https://github.com/BigData-Team8/Italian-Cuisine/wiki) section for the complete documentation.